weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 The current Python client version is `v||site.python_client_version||`
 :::

-The `v4` Weaviate Python client API is very different from the `v3` API.
+The `v4` Weaviate Python client API is a complete rewrite, aimed at an improved overall user experience.
+It is therefore also very different to the `v3` API, and will require re-learning of changed patterns in the way you interact with Weaviate.

+While this may introduce some overhead, we believe the `v4` API is a significant improvement to your developer experience.
+For instance, using the `v4` client will allow you to take full advantage faster speeds through the gRPC API, and additional static analysis for IDE assistance through strong typing.

 This guide will help you understand the major changes and how to migrate your code at a high level.

+Due to the extensive API surface changes, a comprehensive guide on how each function has changed is not provided here.
+For guidance on particular functionalities, please refer to the documentation throughout the site, [starting with these suggested sections](#how-to-migrate-your-code).

 ## Installation